Who buys property in Germany?

 Investors from the UK

 Tranio often receives requests for Frankfurt property from the UK, which is largely associated with many financial institutions relocating to this city from London after Brexit was announced.
 According to JLL, in H1 2018, Frankfurt accounted for 24% of transactions in Germany's Top 7 locations: the city had outpaced Berlin and Munich by investment volume for the first time.
-"Clients from the UK look for rental apartments in Frankfurt.
+So, it seems that clients from the UK look for rental apartments in Frankfurt.
 They presume that due to Brexit, companies involved in the financial market will be leaving London and, according to experts, they will be relocating precisely to Frankfurt.
-Therefore, the UK nationals plan on investing in this German city once they sell their properties in London", according to Ms Bulanova.
+Therefore, the UK nationals could plan on investing in this German city once they sell their properties in London.

 A sharp rise in the migration from the UK to Germany in 2017 is also associated with Brexit.
 According to the Federal Statistical Office, between 2009 and 2016, an average of 1,500 UK citizens per annum emigrated to Germany, while in 2017 almost 9,500 have opted to move.